Get in Touch Close Menu

 i.
 Protection against insider threats

-Some attacks against privileged users originate inside the organisation or from employees who have left.
+Some attacks against privileged users originate inside the organisation or from former employees.
 PAM helps organisations identify these.

 ii.
 Ensure Compliance